Christianity in Australia: Politics

 Church leaders have often involved themselves in political issues in areas they consider relevant to Christian teachings.
 In early Colonial times, Catholicism was restricted but Church of England clergy worked closely with the governors.
 The Reverend Samuel Marsden had magisterial duties and so was equated with the authorities by the convicts.
 He became known as the "flogging parson" for the severity of his punishments.
 An early Catholic missionary, William Ullathorne, criticised the convict system, publishing a pamphlet, The Horrors of Transportation Briefly Unfolded to the People, in Britain in 1837.
 Australia's first Catholic cardinal, Patrick Francis Moran (1830–1911), was politically active.
 As a proponent of Australian Federation he denounced anti-Chinese legislation as "unchristian"; became an advocate for women's suffrage and alarmed conservatives by supporting trade unionism and "Australian socialism".
 Archbishop Daniel Mannix of Melbourne was a controversial voice against conscription during World War I and against British policy in Ireland.

 Aboriginal pastors David Unaipon and Sir Douglas Nicholls, former Catholic priest Pat Dodson and Jesuit priest Frank Brennan have been high-profile Christians engaged in the cause of Aboriginal rights.

 The Australian Labor Party had largely been supported by Catholics until prominent layman B. A. Santamaria formed the Democratic Labor Party over concerns of Communist influence over the trade union movement in the 1950s.

 In 1999, Catholic cardinal Edward Clancy wrote to the prime minister, John Howard, urging him to send an armed peacekeeping force to East Timor to end the violence engulfing that country.
 Previous Archbishops of Sydney, Cardinal George Pell (Catholic) and Peter Jensen (Anglican), have concerned themselves with traditional issues of Christian doctrine, such as marriage or abortion, but have also raised questions about government policies such as the Work Choices industrial relations reforms and the mandatory detention of asylum seekers.

-Tim Costello, a Baptist minister and the CEO of World Vision Australia, has often been vocal on issues of welfare, foreign aid and climate change.
+Tim Costello, a Baptist minister and former CEO of World Vision Australia, has often been vocal on issues of welfare, foreign aid and climate change.

-Christian Political parties in Australia include the Christian Democratic Party and the Australian Christians (party).
+Christian political parties in Australia include Australian Christians.
+Two Christian parties have held seats in state parliaments.
+The Christian Democratic Party (CDP) in NSW from 1981 until 2022, and the Australian Christians in WA since 2025.

 Politicians

 When taking their oath of office, ministers in the Australian federal government may elect to swear that oath on the Bible.
 In 2007, half of the 40 member cabinet of the Rudd Government chose to do so.
 Historically most Australian prime ministers have been Christians of varying denominations.
 Of recent prime ministers, Bob Hawke was an agnostic son of a Congregational minister; Paul Keating is a practising Catholic; John Howard and Kevin Rudd are practising Anglicans, and Tony Abbott is a practising Catholic.
-Former prime minister Julia Gillard was raised by Christian parents but is herself an atheist.
+Former prime minister Julia Gillard was raised by Christian parents but is an atheist.

 Religion is often kept "low-key" as topic of discussion in politics in Australia, but a number of current and past politicians present themselves as Christian in public life, these include: